serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 ```

 # And That's It!
 There are a few more steps to publish your skills.
 I plan to integrate the simulation with Alexa Skills Kit in the future.
 However, I think that it is great to be able to integrate manifests and models.
 Because, we update them many times.
-And we should manage them with the source code of Lambda Functions.
+And we'd better manage them with the source code of Lambda Functions.

 # Summary
 We can totally manage our Lambda Functions and Alexa Skills with Serverless Framework + Serverless Alexa Skills Plugin.